offensive-security/kali-nethunter/nethunter-fs/README.md

 ## Running by itself

-To create a full Nethunter system:
+To create a full NetHunter system:
 ```bash
 ./build.sh -f
 ```
-To create a minimal Nethunter filesystem:
+To create a minimal NetHunter filesystem:
 ```bash
 ./build.sh -m
 ```